telerik/kendo-ui-core/docs/intro/installation/events-and-methods.md

 ---
-title: Call Widget Methods and Bind to Widget Events
+title: Widget Methods and Events
-page_title: Call Widget Methods and Bind to Widget Events
+page_title: Widget Methods and Events | Kendo UI Installation
 description: "Learn how to obtain a reference to an initialized Kendo UI widget instance and call its methods and events."
 previous_url: /basics/events-and-methods, /intro/events-and-methods
+slug: widget_methodsand_events_kendoui_installation
 position: 8
 ---

-# Call Widget Methods and Bind to Widget Events
+# Widget Methods and Events

 In addition to the initialization configuration options, each Kendo UI widget instance features methods and events that may be used to query or modify its state during run time.
 In order to use them, you should obtain a reference to the widget instance first.

-## Obtain a Reference to a Kendo UI Widget Instance Using jQuery
+## Get Widget Reference

+### jQuery Data Method

 To get a reference to a widget instance, use the [jQuery data](http://api.jquery.com/data/) method and pass the plug-in name as a string (the Kendo UI widgets are jQuery plug-ins).